 Neuroscientist Bea Hudson fears she is a bad mother and that her career will be thwarted by family life.
 When her husband suspects Bea of having an affair with her best friend, a chain of events is triggered, leading to a crisis in Bea’s life.

 Bea Hudson, a neuropsychologist living in Godalming, is struggling to cope with the challenging behaviour of her obsessive husband Kurt and their disruptive four-year-old daughter Fran.
 On top of this, her boss is pressuring her to get results from her research.
-Bea has her work cut out.

 Things come to a head when Kurt goes away on an extended business assignment.
 While sacking staff and drinking heavily, Kurt’s insecurities run amok and he becomes convinced that Bea’s close friend Madeleine is seducing his wife and unduly influencing his daughter.